 Biblos do a selection of great, healthy wraps for around £6, and if you’re looking for something a bit more substantial, Canteen manage to create a fantastic menu each day using local and sustainable ingredients for around £7-8.
 A few doors up, Cafe Kino will fill you up on a selection of sturdy vegan meals for well under a tenner.

 If you venture to Whiteladies Road or North Street, The Burger Joint is an excellent place to try, with its build-your-own burgers and fantastic sides meaning that you can tailor a meal to your exact tastes without spending much at all.
-You can also find branches of The Lounges all over Bristol, and their menu is a nice mix of comforting stodge such as fish & chips, curry or sausage with bubble & squeak for around £8, or they have a great tapas deal which allows you to pick 3 dishes for £8.75.
+You can also find branches of The Lounges all over Bristol, and their menu is a nice mix of comforting stodge such as fish & chips, curry or sausage with bubble & squeak for around £8, or they have a great tapas deal every Tuesday which allows you to pick 3 dishes and a glass of wine for £10.50.

 Extra Special, Without the Extra Cost